A Guide To Collagen Supplements: Benefits For Hair, Skin & More

-Many collagen supplements are just collagen.
-But some collagen supplements take a more holistic approach, including synergistic and complementary nutrients and bioactives.* Here's why a few common ones are added to your collagen powder:
+Many collagen supplements contain only collagen.
+But some take a more holistic approach, including synergistic and complementary nutrients and bioactives.* Here's why a few common ones are added to your collagen powder:

 Vitamins C & E

-Vitamin C plays a major (required) role in collagen formation in the body and is a vital molecule for skin health.* It is included in collagen supplements to give your body's natural collagen production additional intrinsic support.* Vitamin E is an essential fat-soluble vitamin important for normal collagen cross-linking.
+Vitamin C plays an essential role in collagen production, and is a vital molecule for skin health.* It is included in collagen supplements to give your body's natural collagen production additional intrinsic support.* Vitamin E is an essential fat-soluble vitamin important for normal collagen cross-linking.